pingcap/docs/mysql-compatibility.md

 It's important to note that TiDB does not support the MySQL replication protocol.
 Instead, specific tools are provided to replicate data with MySQL:

-- Replicate data from MySQL: [TiDB Data Migration (DM)](/dm/dm-overview.md) is a tool that supports full data migration and incremental data replication from MySQL/MariaDB into TiDB.
+- Replicate data from MySQL: [TiDB Data Migration (DM)](/dm/dm-overview.md) is a tool that supports full data migration and incremental data replication from MySQL or MariaDB into TiDB.
 - Replicate data to MySQL: [TiCDC](/ticdc/ticdc-overview.md) is a tool for replicating the incremental data of TiDB by pulling TiKV change logs.
 TiCDC uses the [MySQL sink](/ticdc/ticdc-overview.md#replication-consistency) to replicate the incremental data of TiDB to MySQL.

 </CustomContent>